collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

   }
 ```

-Now, if you open a controller ([http://127.0.0.1:8000/controller](http://127.0.0.1:8000/controller)) and several players ([http://127.0.0.1:8000/?emulate=4]) side by side, you should see a far more usefull interface:
+Now, if you open a controller ([http://127.0.0.1:8000/controller](http://127.0.0.1:8000/controller)) and several players ([http://127.0.0.1:8000/?emulate=3](http://127.0.0.1:8000/?emulate=3)) side by side, you should have a  more usefull interface:

 ![controller-player-final](../assets/tutorials/state-manager/controller-player-final.png)

 ## Conclusion

-In this tutorial, we learned how to use the _soundworks_ distributed state management system which we consider one of its most versatile component.
+In this tutorial, you learned how to use the _soundworks_ distributed state management system which we think is one of its most powerfull and versatile component.

-You learned how to create global state that are common to all clients of the application, how to use shared states to describe your clients and how use them to implement remote control and monitoring interfaces.
-Along the way, you have seen how to use the _soundworks_ within your application (i.e. `npx soundworks`) and how to create user interface component working with the `$layout`.
+You have seen how to create global states that are common to all clients of the application, how to use them to describe the state of each client and how use them to implement remote control and monitoring interfaces.
+Along the way, you have seen how to use the _soundworks_ wizard within your application (i.e. `npx soundworks`) and how to create user interface components working with the default `$layout` provided in the default application template.

-In the next tutorial, we will see how to extend the possibilities offered by soundworks, as well as novel features of the default application template, by learning the how and why of the `platform` plugin.
+In the next tutorial, we will see how to extend the possibilities of _soundworks_ with plugins, by using `@soundworks/plugin-platform`.